uwindsorcss/documents/constitution.md

 3. Organize events that will benefit the social life of student members.
 4. Encourage society involvement in the community and on campus.

-The **Vice President Finance** shall:
-1. Be responsible for all society finances including possession of society bank card.
-2. Collect and keep record of voluntary membership dues.
-3. Ensure society records reflect the accurate financial position of the society at all times.
-4. Event costs shall be subject to audit by the membership.
-5. Submit an annual report detailing the society's budget for the past year.
-6. Review the financial records with members of the executive at least once a semester.

 The **Vice-President Societal Development** shall:
 1. Be responsible for planning and executing strategies to grow the Computer Science Society.